offchan42/vimrc/README.md

 with the VS Code keybindings itself.
 That's why I like it.
 (JetBrains IDE like PyCharm, IntelliJ, PhpStorm, etc have Vim plugins that interfere a lot with its keybindings, so I don't use Vim plugin in those IDEs)

-I code in `Python` a lot so `Jupyter Lab` is another IDE that runs in the browse I like a lot because it's easy to experiment with code using its visual style.
+I code in `python` a lot so `Jupyter Lab` is another IDE that runs in the browser.
+I like a lot because it's easy to experiment with code using its visual style.
+And it  starts even quicker than any text editor.
 And yes, it has Vim extension (without any interference with its keybindings at all)!
-So I suggest using that.
+So I suggest using Jupyter Lab to run your Jupyter Notebook and python code.

 Also, if you are a Vim lover like me, you might like Vimium extension in Chrome.
 Try that and you will not need to use much mouse for browsing web anymore.